Green River in Emery County, Utah — The American Mountains (Southwest)

 Other nearby markers.
 At least 1 other marker is within walking distance of this marker.
 Henry Mountains (approx. 0.8 miles away).

 Also see . . .
 Pioneering Spirit How Solomon Nunes Carvalho blazed trails from Baltimore to Salt Lake City.
 (Submitted on May 28, 2019, by Jerry Klinger of Boynton Beach, Florida.)

 Additional keywords.
 Solomon Carvalho, Jewish explorer

 Credits.
-This page was last revised on May 29, 2019.
-This page originally submitted on May 25, 2019, by Jerry Klinger of Boynton Beach, Florida.
-This page has been viewed 46 times since then.
-Photos: 1, 2, 3. submitted on May 25, 2019, by Jerry Klinger of Boynton Beach, Florida. • Bill Pfingsten was the editor who published this page.
+This page was last revised on November 9, 2020.
+It was originally submitted on May 25, 2019, by Jerry Klinger of Boynton Beach, Florida.
+This page has been viewed 105 times since then and 6 times this year.
+Photos: 1, 2, 3. submitted on May 25, 2019, by Jerry Klinger of Boynton Beach, Florida.
+4, 5. submitted on November 8, 2020, by Allen C. Browne of Silver Spring, Maryland. • Bill Pfingsten was the editor who published this page.